Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: approximation

+and $\beta_l$ is defined by Eq.~(\ref{beta}).
 We define the perturbation $H_{\gamma_3}$ by retaining only the $f_3^{(\pm)}$ terms in Eq.~(\ref{def-H}) and setting all other terms to zero.
-As discussed in the preceding section, the effect of $\gamma_4$ can be neglected in the vicinity of $E=0$.
+As discussed in Sec.
+IV, the effect of $\gamma_4$ can be neglected in the vicinity of $E=0$.
 Therefore, we set $\gamma_4 = 0$ in $H_{\gamma_3}$.
 The energy shift induced by $H_{\gamma_3}$ is then given, within first-order perturbation theory, by

-We refer to this approximation as the $\widetilde{\Delta} E$ approximation.
+We refer to this approximation as the $\widetilde{\Delta}E$ approximation.
 The RDL is obtained through the following procedures. (i) The value $\xi^{(0)}$ at $E=E'$ is calculated from Eq.~(\ref{xi-zero}).
-Using the relation $\xi^{(0)}-1=2\cos(k_x a/2)$, we obtain the RDL data $(k_x a, E')$ for the only-$\gamma_1$ model. (ii) Substituting $E=E'$ into Eq.~(\ref{dE-1}), we obtain the RDL data $(k_x a, E'+\widetilde{\Delta}E_{\tau,l})$ for the $\widetilde{\Delta} E$ approximation.
-The data set of $E'$ are common in procedures (i) and (ii), and $q$ is restricted to be purely imaginary in Eq.~(\ref{def-q}), so that $iq = |q|$.
+Using the relation $\xi^{(0)}-1=2\cos(k_x a/2)$, we obtain the RDL data $(k_x a, E')$ for the only-$\gamma_1$ model. (ii) Substituting $E=E'$ into Eq.~(\ref{dE-1}), we obtain the RDL data $(k_x a, E'+\widetilde{\Delta}E_{\tau,l})$ for the $\widetilde{\Delta}E$ approximation.
+The data sets of $E'$ are common in procedures (i) and (ii), and $q$ is restricted to be purely imaginary in Eq.~(\ref{def-q}), so that $iq = |q|$.
 For the RDL, both $k_x$ and $E$ are real quantities.
-Consequently, one may either fix $E$ and evaluate the change in $\xi$ within the $\widetilde{\Delta} \xi$ approximation, or fix $k_x$ and evaluate the energy shift within the $\widetilde{\Delta} E$ approximation.
+Consequently, one may either fix $E$ and evaluate the change in $\xi$ within the $\widetilde{\Delta}\xi$ approximation, or fix $k_x$ and evaluate the energy shift within the $\widetilde{\Delta}E$ approximation.
 For the CDL, however, $k_x$ generally has both real and imaginary parts, and it is not possible to fix them simultaneously.
-As a result, the $\widetilde{\Delta} E$ approximation, which requires $k_x$ to be fixed at a real value, cannot be applied to the CDL.
+As a result, the $\widetilde{\Delta}E$ approximation, which requires $k_x$ to be fixed at a real value, cannot be applied to the CDL.
 In the CDL, $q$ is real and $H_{\gamma_3}$ is non-Hermitian; consequently, Eq.~(\ref{dE-1}) becomes complex.
-The $\widetilde{\Delta} \xi$ approximation is applicable to both the RDL and the CDL, but it breaks down near the band edge of the gap, where $q\to 0$.
-In contrast, although the $\widetilde{\Delta} E$ approximation is restricted to the RDL, it remains valid even at the gap edge and is therefore complementary to the $\widetilde{\Delta} \xi$ approximation.
+The $\widetilde{\Delta}\xi$ approximation is applicable to both the RDL and the CDL, but it breaks down near the band edge of the gap, where $q\to 0$.
+In contrast, although the $\widetilde{\Delta}E$ approximation is restricted to the RDL, it remains valid even at the gap edge and is therefore complementary to the $\widetilde{\Delta}\xi$ approximation.